 The following proposition states conditions under which a simplicial Quillen adjunction may be detected already from knowing of the right adjoint only that it preserves fibrant objects (instead of all fibrations).

-Proposition 2.1.34.
-If C and D are simplicial model categories and D is a left proper model category, then for an sSet-enriched adjunction $$(L \dashv R): C \xrightarrow{\longleftarrow} D$$ to be a Quillen adjunction it is already sufficient that L preserves cofibrations and R preserves fibrant objects.
-This appears as [LuHTT], cor.
-A.3.7.2.
+Proposition 2.1.28.
+If C and D are simplicial model categories and D is a left proper model category, then for an sSet-enriched adjunction to be a Quillen adjunction it is already sufficient that L preserves cofibrations and R preserves fibrant objects.